Fantasy Football: One draft sleeper for every NFL team

 Los Angeles Rams: Tyler Higbee

-Higbee will be LA’s No. 2 option in the passing game (and he could possibly be even more active until Cooper Kupp gets back to full strength).
+Higbee will be L.A.’s No. 2 option in the passing game (and he could be even more active until Cooper Kupp gets back to full strength).
 He quietly saw strong usage before offensive line injuries hit last year, and he plays indoors with a much healthier Matthew Stafford.

 Miami Dolphins: De’Von Achane